azuk4r/torsel/README.md

 ## Disclaimer
 This project is currently under development and subject to ongoing updates and enhancements.
 Please note that features and functionality may change as the project evolves.
-Currently it is designedfor Linux, the Windows port is being prepared in a separate pvt project, if you wanna collab, see [Contributing](#contributing) 👇
+It hasn't been tested on MacOS, I welcome feedback and if you wanna collab, see [Contributing](#contributing) 👇

 ## Key Features
+- **Cross-Platform Support**: Compatible with Linux, Windows and macOS.
 - **Automated IP Rotation**: Seamlessly rotate IP addresses using multiple Tor instances.
 - **Web Scraping and Automation**: Ideal for tasks that require anonymity.
 - **Easy Configuration**: Automatically sets up, configures, and manages Tor instances.